zhangao0086/DKImagePickerController/README.md

  /// A Bool value indicating whether to allow the picker shows the cancel button.
  @objc public var showsCancelButton = false

- /// The block is executed when user pressed the cancel button.
+ /// The block is executed when the user presses the cancel button.
  @objc public var didCancel: (() -> Void)?

- /// The block is executed when user pressed the select button.
+ /// The block is executed when the user presses the select button.
  @objc public var didSelectAssets: ((_ assets: [DKAsset]) -> Void)?

- /// The block is executed when the number of the selected assets is changed.
+ /// The block is executed when the number of selected assets is changed.
  @objc public var selectedChanged: (() -> Void)?

- /// A Bool value indicating whether to allow the picker auto-export the seelcted assets to specified directory when done is called.
+ /// A Bool value indicating whether to allow the picker to auto-export the selected assets to the specified directory when done is called.
  /// picker will creating a default exporter if exportsWhenCompleted is true and the exporter is nil.
  @objc public var exportsWhenCompleted = false